-Debra Hansen is associate professor and county Extension Director with Washington State University, focusing on community and economic development in rural Stevens County.
+Debra Hansen is a professor and county Extension Director with Washington State University, focusing on community and economic development in rural Stevens County.
 Debra was one of the original architects of Ripple Effects Mapping, developed in 2008 to discover poverty reduction outcomes in individual communities that participated in the Washington’s Horizons Program.
 She continues to map programs and train others to use this engaging tool.
 Hansen has a Master’s Degree in Adult Education from Penn State.

 Debra’s REM Reflections